OKR Meaning: What It Is and Why It Works

 3. Increase NPS from new users within 7 days to 50+

-Startups move fast - but that speed only matters if it’s pointed in the right direction.
-That’s where OKRs shine.
+Growing teams move fast — but that speed only matters if it's pointed in the right direction.

 Here’s why so many startups use OKRs to hit early growth milestones: